-Here’s a simple Autumn doodle art idea using patterning.
+Create easy Autumn doodle art!
 This is a fun and relaxing art activity to help practice mindfulness and would make a lovely wall display at home or in the classroom for Fall or Autumn.

 This art project is a variation of our popular handprint doodle art, only the handprint has been switched for a leaf shape.

-You could easily make your leaf doodle art Spring or Summer themed by switching the colour of the leaf to green and the background to a light Spring colour like sky blue or a different shade of green to the leaf.
+You could easily make your leaf doodle art Spring or Summer themed by switching the colour of the leaf to green and the background to a light Spring colour such as sky blue or a different shade of green to the leaf.

 As with our paper mosaic art project, the biggest challenge with doodle art for kids is having the patience to fill in all of the spaces with pattern.
 Younger kids (6 and under) may not be able to complete the project because they have a short attention span.
 You could modify the project for them by making the sections larger, the markers thicker so the patterns take less time (or use crayons instead) and also by sectioning up the leaf only and leaving the background blank so there is less space to fill.

 For older kids and adults, you could use a fine liner pen to create more complex, detailed patterns and stick more than one leaf down so there are more sections to fill.

 The doodling can be a very soothing process, and is a good way to relax and unwind.
 I really enjoy this activity myself!